 Apple introduced the Apple Pencil alongside its brand new iPad Pro lineup and ever since then, both consumers and professionals around the world have been making use of the tool for a variety of creative applications.
 The Apple Pencil offers a lot of functionality and a unique experience, the likes of which haven’t been seen in the market before.
-However, the Apple Pencil can only be used with the iPad Pro and the new 6th gen iPad, which means there are a ton of other iPad owners who are looking for styluses similar to Apple Pencil.
-In case you’re one of those users, then you’ve come to the right place as we’ve curated a list of 10 Apple Pencil alternatives that you can buy in the market right now.
-Without much further ado, let’s jump right into the list and take a look at some tools that can work with your touch screen devices:
+However, the Apple Pencil doesn’t support all the iPad models, which means there are a ton of iPad owners who are looking for styluses similar to Apple Pencil.
+It also costs a lot.
+In case you’re looking for a worthy Apple Pencil alternative, here are the top 12 Apple Pencil alternatives that you can buy in the market right now.

 1. Wacom Bamboo Fineline 3

 Starting off at the top of the list is the Wacom Bamboo Fineline 3, an advanced input device designed by a company that is known among artists for its amazing graphics tablets.
 The Bluetooth enabled Fineline 3 is compatible with a variety of iOS devices and makes use of a dedicated app available on the App Store.
 The smart stylus can be used for anything from taking notes to creating design on your iPad or iPhone, and it offers fine-tuned precision which makes it seem like you’re using a pen on a notebook.
 The smart stylus has a pressure-sensitive fine tip, an ergonomic triangular design, and a soft-touch surface which makes it easy and fun to use.
 The stylus can be turned on or off by simply twisting the body, which also retracts the tip, ensuring longevity.
 The Bamboo Fineline 3 includes a long-life battery that can be charged via USB, making it a handy tool that you can keep with you at all times.